Download this 100 page FREE ebook and learn how to:

 - Add and manage your own content in the WordPress Interface.

 - Customize the design of your site so it looks professional.

 No Coding Or Design Skills Required

-If you want the new guide, please download the ebook provided above.)
+If you want the complete guide, please download the ebook provided above.)

-A recent survey in April of this year pegged the number of websites at 649 million.
+A recent survey in April of last year pegged the number of websites at 649 million.

-Doing the math, that’s at least 71% of all websites that end up going nowhere.
+Doing the math, that’s nearly 71%, of all websites created, that end up going nowhere.